ml4ai/tomcat/docs/developer/architecture.rst

 resides in ``src/cpp/faceSensor``) that outputs JSON messages containing information about a player's gaze, pose, action units, and face landmarks, either from a webcam feed or from a video file.
-These messages are output to standard output, from where they can be either redirected to a file, piped into an MQTT client (like ``mosquitto_sub``) for publication, or used for other downstream applications.
+These messages are output to standard output, from where they can be either redirected to a file, piped to an MQTT client (e.g. ``mosquitto_sub``) for publication to a message bus, or used for other downstream applications.

-Note: We vendorize OpenFace under ``external/OpenFace`` since we have made some modifications to it.
+Note: We vendorize OpenFace under ``external/OpenFace`` since (i) it's not available using a package manager, and (ii) we have made some modifications (mainly ergonomic) to it to suit our purposes.

 .. _documentation on events and data models: ../tomcat_openapi.html
 .. _instructions on how to implement new events: missions.html